Rachael Maskell

 Rachael Helen Maskell (born 5 July 1972) is a British Labour and Co-operative politician who has served as Member of Parliament (MP) for York Central since 2015.
 She was Shadow Environment Secretary from 2016 to 2017 and Shadow Employment Secretary in 2020.

 Early life and career

-Rachael Maskell was born in Winchester, and was brought up in Highcliffe-on-Sea.
+Maskell was born in Winchester, and was brought up in Highcliffe-on-Sea.
 She was influenced to take an interest in politics by her uncle Terence Morris, a close associate of Louis Blom-Cooper, who was a professor of criminology and criminal justice at the London School of Economics.
 Morris had campaigned for the abolition of the death penalty, in addition to serving as an adviser to the Wilson government and as an academic.

 Maskell graduated from the University of East Anglia with a degree in physiotherapy in 1994.
 She worked as a care-worker and physiotherapist in the National Health Service for 20 years in Norwich and the London Borough of Barnet.
 Maskell has also been a trade-union official.

 In 2006, Maskell stood as a Labour candidate for the Blackheath ward in Lewisham, south east London, but was unsuccessful.